AIO1/ECSPrimengTable/README.md

 Regardless of the strategy, predefined filters must first be defined in the TypeScript of your component.
 To do this, create a dictionary and provide the required number of predefined lists to be used.

+> [!NOTE]
+> If a column can contain `null` values, you do **not** need to add `null` to the `IPredefinedFilter` array.
+The table will simply render no option for null values.

+> [!NOTE]
+> The tooltip for a predefined value will display the content of its `value` property.

+> [!NOTE]
+> If you are using the data type `List`, it will render each possible value separated with ";".

+> [!TIP]
+> A single element of the `IPredefinedFilter` array can use multiple representations at the same time (for example, combining an icon with text).
+You can also mix different representations within the same array: one value could be displayed with an icon, while another could be shown as a tag.

+**_Example_**

-Example: managing two predefined filter lists in the same table (assuming the component is named `Home` and is a standalone component):
+Managing two predefined filter lists in the same table (assuming the component is named `Home` and is a standalone component):
 ```ts
 import { Component } from '@angular/core';
 import { ECSPrimengTable, ITableOptions, createTableOptions, IPredefinedFilter } from '@eternalcodestudio/primeng-table';